RAHH Lab

 As a key entity within the Women’s Behavioral Health and Wellness Center in the Department of Psychiatry, the RAHH Lab is dedicated to advancing women's mental health and well-being.
-Under the leadership of Chair C. Neill Epperson, MD, our diverse team of 20+ members, including faculty, research services professionals, biostatisticians, and science writers, is committed to groundbreaking research and impactful interventions.
+Under the leadership of Chair C. Neill Epperson, MD, our team of 20+ members—including faculty, research professionals, biostatisticians, and science writers—is committed to innovative research and meaningful clinical impact.

-• Advancing Diverse Oriented Research: We prioritize research that reflects diverse experiences and addresses disparities in women's mental health, ensuring our work contributes to more equitable healthcare solutions.
+• Advancing Research in Women’s Mental Health: We prioritize research that reflects all types of life experiences and addresses disparities in women's mental health, ensuring our work contributes to more equitable healthcare solutions.

-• Supporting Professional Growth: We are dedicated to nurturing the development of our diverse team members, especially those from underrepresented backgrounds, by providing mentorship, training, and opportunities for collaboration.
+• Supporting Professional Development: We are committed to fostering the growth of our team members from all backgrounds by offering mentorship, training, and collaborative opportunities that support career advancement and scientific excellence.

-• Hormones and Menopause: Examining how stress and negative childhood experiences influence memory, thinking, and mood during menopause.
+• Hormones and Menopause: Studying how stress and early life experiences affect memory, cognition, and mood during menopause.

-• Sex Steroids and Brain Function: Investigating how sex hormones affect mood, motivation, and feelings of pleasure.
+• Sex Steroids and Brain Function: Investigating the role of sex hormones in mood regulation, motivation, and reward processing.

-• Postpartum Cannabis Use: Studying how cannabis use affects the behavior of mothers and their infants after birth.
+• Postpartum Cannabis Use: Researching how cannabis use after childbirth affects maternal behavior and infant development.

 Meet our Team: